phandolin/soninjas.lamp/README.md

 Ansible Role: LAMP
 =========

-Simple installation of a LAMP stack on RHEL/CentOS
+Simple installation of a LAMP (with php5.6) stack on RHEL/CentOS

 Requirements